Find Affordable College Courses

 Check out the engineering physics bachelor's degree programs at these schools if you want to attend one of the most popular in the United States.

 Our 2023 rankings named University of Illinois at Urbana-Champaign the most popular school in the United States for engineering physics students working on their bachelor’s degree.
-Located in the city of Champaign, UIUC is a public college with a fairly large student population.
+Located in the small city of Champaign, UIUC is a public school with a very large student population.

 About 15% of the students majoring in engineering physics at the school are women while 85% are male.